Sunday, 31 July 2016

 William and Katherine Conolly by Thomas Carter

-This entire post lifted from the blog without permission.
+This entire post lifted from the blog without permission from -

 The Irish Aesthete.